ArkamFahry/outbox/README.md

 # Outbox

-Outbox is a side car service which reads the a outbox table from PostgreSQL and pushes those outbox events to NATS
+Outbox is a side car service which reads the a outbox table from Postgres and pushes those outbox events to NATS

 ## Outbox table structure